Tokyo 5-Day Itinerary

 Tokyo 5-day itinerary overview

-This itinerary is designed as a strong first-time introduction to Tokyo without leaving the city.
+This itinerary is designed as a strong first-time introduction to Tokyo.
 It starts with Tokyo’s traditional side in Asakusa, then layers in modern commercial districts, major shrine and shopping areas, immersive digital art museums, large park spaces, and a final market-focused morning.
 The route is efficient, uses public transport well, and keeps all five days realistic for a city break.

 Route at a glance